jebofponderworthy/windows-tools/README.md

 Courtesy of Ponderworthy folks and friends.
 Original site is https://notes.ponderworthy.com.

 PowerShell 3.0 and later are supported, Windows 7 and up.
-Please note that 7 ships with older PowerShell by default.
+Please note that 7 ships with older PowerShell by default, installing the [WMF](https://www.microsoft.com/en-us/download/details.aspx?id=54616) will update it.

 ## RUNALL.CMD:  download, verify by hash, and run all of the below